MaxRamgraber/Simple-AEM-Toolbox/README.md

 ## Tutorials

-We have provided a few simple tutorials to help you familiarize yourself with the toolbox.
-The **basic tutorial** is available either as a [Python3 file](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/tree/main/Tutorials/basic_tutorial) or as a [Jupyter Notebook](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/tree/main/Jupyter%20Notebooks).
-This tutorial covers some of the most basic elements for a simple, deterministic groundwater simulation.
+I have provided a few simple tutorials to help you familiarize yourself with the toolbox.
+The [**basic tutorial**](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/tree/main/Tutorials/Tutorial%2001%20Basic%20AEM) covers the fundamentals of constructing a deterministic flow model with this toolbox, and is available as both a [Python file](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/blob/main/Tutorials/Tutorial%2001%20Basic%20AEM/basic_tutorial.py) and a [Jupyter Notebook](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/blob/main/Tutorials/Tutorial%2001%20Basic%20AEM/basic_tutorial.ipynb).

-For more advanced purposes, we have also added the **synthetic test case** of the accompanying paper as a [Python3 file](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/tree/main/Tutorials/synthetic_reference).
-This scenario is a bit more complicated and does not only include a deterministic simulation, but also demonstrates the use of the (optional) [MCMC toolbox](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/blob/main/toolbox_MCMC.py) for Bayesian posterior inference.
-While we attempted to also make the synthetic test case approachable to beginners, we recommend starting with the basic tutorial first.
+The [**advanced tutorial**](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/tree/main/Tutorials/Tutorial%2002%20Uncertainty%20Estimation) expands the scope of the basic tutorial by showing how to prepare the Analytic Element Model for uncertainty quantification.
+This tutorial is also available as both a [Python file](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/blob/main/Tutorials/Tutorial%2002%20Uncertainty%20Estimation/uncertainty_estimation_example.py) and a [Jupyter Notebook](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/blob/main/Tutorials/Tutorial%2002%20Uncertainty%20Estimation/uncertainty_estimation_example.ipynb).

+For users with an interest in reproducing the some or all of the results in accompanying manuscript, I have also [uploaded the Python files](https://github.com/MaxRamgraber/Simple-AEM-Toolbox/tree/main/Manuscript%20files) required to reproduce the figures in the main manuscript and the supporting information.

 ## Troubleshooting